It was Toni Nadal, the former coach of pro’ tennis player Rafael Nadal that reminded me of the difference between effort and work.

-I was invited by the team at GP Bullhound to attend their annual summit in Marbella this year.
-And although I was present at several amazing lectures while I was there, one in particular stuck with me.
+I had been invited by GP Bullhound to attend the investment firm’s annual summit in Marbella earlier this year.
+And although I was present at several amazing lectures while I was there, it was Toni’s talk in particular that stuck with me.
 And it took place on a tennis court…

-Toni started by saying that tennis was simple: Hit the ball as hard as you can, try to hit it inside the lines, and, if possible, hit it away from your adversary.
-At their core, these three glaringly simple steps foster improvement in a young player.
-All the skill, strength, speed, tactical awareness, study of your opponent… it all matters, but should be built around these simple principles that help you win more points.
+Toni started by saying that tennis was simple.
+Hit the ball as hard as you can, try to hit it inside the lines, and, if possible, hit it away from your adversary.
+All the skill, strength, speed, tactical awareness and the study of your opponent should be built around these simple principles.
+At their core, these three glaringly simple steps foster improvement in a young player and helps them win more points.

 Only by being in the right gear and having the best technique you can make sure that your great effort turns into great work.
 It requires discipline, critical thinking, planning, learning how to say no and, above all, improving in the very basics of our profession.
 In tennis, according to Toni, that can be summarised in those three steps.
 But, how would you summarise these for, let’s say, a CMO?